+But don’t get me wrong.
+We love our foxes and aim to be able to live in harmony with them.
 The urban London fox is a beautiful wily creature.
-We miss seeing our resident fox in the back patch and suspect a generational change has happened.
+When they disappear for a bit, we miss seeing our resident foxes in the back patch and at times like that we suspect a generational change has happened.
 We’ve spotted younger looking foxes in the front and circus area, but none seem to make the back patch or woods a regular part of their patrols.
+In the summer of 2019 we speculated that perhaps our family of foxes had moved over to the heath for their summer vacation.
+Who knows!?

 In winter 2018 we had a very active older fox residing near or in the back flower gardens.
-She (or he) guarded the territory ferociously, with some wild fox fights happened in spring.
+S/he guarded the territory ferociously, with some wild fox fights happened in spring 2019.

 Late April 2019 and there’s a new fox in the back patch – a young one with a big white blaze on the chest.
 Very light coloured fur.
 And what a howler!
 It made the most strange, quaking wailing sounds one night at about 3.30 in the morning.